 While our engineering team uses modern technologies and practices for rendering rich interfaces for interacting with complex data types like sequences and spreadsheets, occasionally a user like yourself may test the limits of these systems.

 Unfortunately, it's not always obvious what the root cause is based on a simple description like "it's slow when I type into the lab notebook" as the performance issue is often tied to the data you're using.

 You can help our engineering team diagnose the root cause of an issue by collecting and sharing a performance profile of your browser.
 A performance profile includes screenshots, network requests, and timing information of code execution.

 While these steps have analogs in other modern browsers, the following instructions are for Chrome:

-- Click the active-red record button to stop the recording.
+5. Click on the 'Stop' button to stop the recording.

 6. After a few moments, the profile will appear in the panel as graphical charts.
 Right-click anywhere and select Save profile...

 7. Save the file to your computer and then share it via email or via our in-app support chat with a brief description of the unexpected behavior.